srajma/xatra/README.md

 ## Directly doing `xatra.Flag() etc.`

-All of the elements of `FlagMap` e.g. `Flag()`, `River()` can also be directly called as methods of `xatra` i.e. `xatra.Flag()` etc. and it will apply to the "current plot".
+All of the elements of `Map` e.g. `Flag()`, `River()` can also be directly called as methods of `xatra` i.e. `xatra.Flag()` etc. and it will apply to the "current plot".
 This is useful for modularity, i.e. creating some map as a module that can simply be imported into another map.

 ```python
 #!/usr/bin/env python3